 14. Mushroom Blend Protein Powders

-A unique source of plant-based protein that hasn’t quite made it mainstream yet are mushrooms.
+A unique source of plant-based protein that hasn’t quite made it mainstream yet is mushrooms.
 While mushrooms are having a heyday in the adaptogenic field, they also happen to be a great addition to plant-based protein blends.
 Even though they don’t offer enough protein to be singled out, by mixing mushrooms with other protein-rich ingredients, you’ll get the health benefits of mushrooms and the protein power of other plants.
 Plus, mushrooms are also generally rich in other nutrients such as fiber, vitamins, and minerals, making them a wonderful ingredient for plant-based protein powders and whole-body supplements.

 This SoTru Vegan Protein Shake Vanilla has a serving size of 25 grams which offers 18 grams of protein, 1 gram of fiber, and 1 gram of fat.